2nd New Zealand Division: Second Battle for Cassino

-On 8 February, Clark conceded to Alexander that U.S. II Corps would not succeed with any further attacks and he "allowed" the British (and Dominions) to attempt to strike the final blow against the Axis line at Cassino.
-By this time, U.S. VI Corps had already landed at Anzio and were under heavy threat from the reinforcing Germans.
+On 8 February, Clark conceded to Alexander that US II Corps would not succeed with any further attacks and he "allowed" the British (and Dominions) to attempt to strike the final blow against the Axis line at Cassino.
+By this time, US VI Corps had already landed at Anzio and were under heavy threat from the reinforcing Germans.
 An outright destruction of the Anzio beachhead was a possibility, given the relentless enemy air, artillery, and ground assaults against VI Corps.
-General Alexander advised Freyberg to ready the NZ Corps to take over from U.S. II Corps, under Major General Geoffrey Keyes, also advising him that enemy reinforcements had arrived and that even greater resistance could be expected.
+Alexander advised Freyberg to ready the NZ Corps to take over from US II Corps, also advising him that enemy reinforcements had arrived and that even greater resistance could be expected.

 Freyberg's plan initially included a wide flanking attack—differentiating it from the approach previously used by Keyes' II Corps.
 This flanking movement was eventually excluded from the final plan and Freyberg dictated that the attack be along the same unsuccessful lines as used by the Americans the month before.
-Major-General Francis Tuker, commander of the 4th Indian Division, voiced strong disapproval regarding the plan to Freyberg, his new Corps Commander—as his division was to lead the now, frontal assault.
+Major-general Francis Tuker, commander of the 4th Indian Division, voiced strong disapproval regarding the plan to Freyberg, his new Corps Commander—as his division was to lead the now, frontal assault.
 Tuker also expressed his concern over Freyberg's apparent obsession with reducing the monastery on Monte Cassino, arguing that (supported by General Juin, commanding the French Expeditionary Corps) they were attempting to breach the strongest and most fortified point of the Gustav Line.
 As part of his plan, and encouraged by the complaints from Tucker, Freyberg insisted to Clark that the monastery should be flattened by bombing in the preparatory stage of the attack.
-General Alexander, although expressing the opinion that it would be regrettable to destroy the Benedictine Order monastery-built around AD 529—supported Freyberg's insistence that reducing the monastery be considered a military necessity.
+Alexander, although expressing the opinion that it would be regrettable to destroy the monastery, supported Freyberg's insistence that reducing the monastery be considered a military necessity.